MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 ```
 Notice the path we are using to call our Python interpreter `./virtualenv/bin/python3`.
 This is the one from the virtual env.

-Next we pass our file and the rest of the terminal arguments, but omitting the name of the file.
+Next, we pass our file and the rest of the terminal arguments but omit the name of the file.

-To test our notify script, we need to make our `execute.sh` script exectable by doing:
+To test our notify script, we need to make our `execute.sh` script executable by doing:

 ```bash
 chmod +x ./execute.sh